visual-topology/hyrrokkin/docs_src/docs/index.md

 The `reset_run` method is called as soon as the framework is aware that the node's `run` method will need to be called.

-When the topology is loaded or later updated, the number of links connected to a node's input and output ports may change.

-A node may implement a `connections_changed` method to receive notifications providing this information when a topology is first loaded and later, if these connections change:

 A node may implement a `close` method to receive notifications when the node is removed from a topology

 ### Defining the package configuration

 The package configuration is defined in a similar way to a node, with a constructor accepting a services object. and an optional load method which is called to load up any additional resources which are needed by the configuration and its nodes.

-In this example, the configuration can offer a shared service to compute and cache factorisations, that can be accessed by all nodes within the topology.
+In this example, the configuration can offer a service to store and retrieve factorisations, that can be accessed by all nodes.

 ``` py
 --8<-- "../src/hyrrokkin/example_packages/numbergraph/numbergraph_configuration.py"